wearemd/spa-starter/README.md

 make
 ```

-💡 This command will also install dependencies on first run and when `package.json` or `yarn.lock` change.
+💡 This command will also install dependencies on first run and when `package.json` or `yarn.lock` files are updated.

 ### Build
 Build everything with Webpack production environment to `dist/`.